Select Page

 Acts 2:42 (NKJV) And they continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers.

-Most translations use “apostle’s teaching” rather than “apostle’s doctrine” but they’re basically the same.
+Most translations use “apostle’s teaching” rather than “apostle’s doctrine,” but they’re the same.

 Why should a small group focus on doctrine?
 Small groups are a great place to dig into the Bible.
 Most churches simply scratch the theological surface.
 Intimate groups can study these complex subjects and challenge one another when appropriate.